 Denim jackets were huge in the 90s, especially oversized ones that could be worn over multiple layers of clothing.
 They were often adorned with patches, pins, or embroidery to add a personal touch.

-Denim vests were also popular among biker gangs and rockers wearing leather biker jackets for an edgier look.
-Whether you prefer classic blue denim or something more unique like acid wash or tie-dye, there’s no denying that denim jackets and vests are an essential part of 90s men’s fashion.
+Denim vests were also popular among biker gangs and rockers who wore leather biker jackets for an edgier look.
+Whether you prefer classic blue denim or something more unique like acid wash or tie-dye, there’s no denying that denim jackets and vests were an essential part of 90s men’s fashion.

 Footwear